-The John Lennon Birthday Benefit Concert CD can be purchased for $15, plus $3 for shipping, by PayPal.
+The John Lennon Birthday Benefit Concert CD can be purchased for $15, plus $3 for shipping, by PayPal (click on the yellow "Buy Now" button below to pay by PayPal or credit card).
 To purchase by check, mail $18 (payable to Veterans For Peace) to the Chapter Treasurer - Mike Muha, 13177 Trinkle Road, Chelsea, MI 48118.

 A sincere thank you goes to CD Executive Director Diane Zahn, Fred Ellert, Curt Hamilton, Dave Roof, Annie Capps and Cathy Muha for their work on the CD as well as all the performers who donated their time and talent.
 And a huge thank you Chris Buhalis, who makes these concert fundraisers happen.
 It should also be noted that the licensing fees and royalties have been paid for the CD production.

 Support Local Musicians That Support Veterans For Peace!